A disease, earthquake, or another disaster strikes a city: Pray for that city!

 This is the reality which we must be honest about.
 The natural man is at enmity with God, because his sin offends God, and without the regeneration of the Holy Spirit he cannot please God (see Romans 8:7-9).
 Even though God is omniscient so that He knows whenever somebody is praying, sinners ought to have zero expectation of their prayers being answered.
 Even Christians, before we believed, were in such a position.

 Standing in the gap: intercession

 If you’re reading this as a non-christian, I do not know if you feel a little uncomfortable that Christians believe your prayers aren’t acceptable before God.
 That would break the illusion of unity with Christians, wouldn’t it?
 And yet, all you were trying to do was to selflessly intercede, praying for another group of people.
-Well, did you know that intercession is a very biblical concept?
+Well, did you know that intercession is a very christian concept?
 Without it, we Christians have no certainty our prayers would be answered too.